 Paine attended his last Milwaukee spring training in 1958.
 By then, in the estimation of manager Fred Haney, the pitcher was one of several who were “on the fringe”; and, exclaimed Haney, “it will be up to them to make [me] keep them around.”
 In the end, Paine wasn’t kept.

 In February Paine joined the Dodgers at spring training in Vero Beach, Florida.
-He told reporters that Kintetsu had offered him “about double my present salary,” But that he and his family had decided instead to remain in the United States.
+He told reporters that Kintetsu had offered him “about double my present salary.”
+But that he and his family had decided instead to remain in the United States.
 And that ended his deliberations with the Japanese.

 Paine failed to make the Dodgers squad in 1959; unfortunately for him, the club was loaded with pitching talent and he spent the entire season in Spokane (5-5, 3.25 ERA).
 In December Paine was part of a deal that sent him to Vancouver, a Baltimore Orioles farm club, and over the next two seasons he appeared in 116 games for the Mounties, all but one in relief.
-After the 1961 season, Paine retired from baseball at the age of 31.
+After the 1961 season, Paine retired at the age of 31.

 For the remainder of his life Paine ran the family inn, the Warwick Hotel and Restaurant, in his adopted hometown of Hummelstown.
 He coached Little League and American Legion baseball.
-On February 19, 1978, at the age of 47, he died of a brain tumor at the Veterans Hospital in Lebanon, Pennsylvania.
+On February 19, 1978, at the age of 47, he died of a brain tumor on February 19, 1978, at the Veterans Hospital in the nearby town of Lebanon, Pennsylvania.
 He was buried in the Hummelstown Cemetery.
 In his hometown of Chepachet, a baseball field is dedicated to the memory of the tall right-hander who made it out of the small town to the major leagues.